frirasyidi/frirasyidi.github.io/_posts/2023-12-06-when-tested-enough.md

 subtitle: The principles and technique to help understand when test coverage can be considered as "enough".
 date: 2023-12-06
 last-update: 2023-12-07
-last-update-notes: improve comprehension and add more test techniques.
+last-update-notes: improve reading comprehension and add Decision Table technique.
 categories: blog
 ---